EloiStree/IID/README.md

     - 000000001720342174 Seconds (
     - 000001720342174000 Milli seconds
     - 001720342174000000 Micro Seconds
-  - 10: When to execute as NTP date
   - 01: When sent in NTP date
-  - 02: When to execute in local datetime utc
+  - 02: When to execute as NTP date
   - 03: When sent in local datetime utc
-  - 04: Expose country by sending local date time region
+  - 04: When to execute in local datetime utc
-  - 05-08: Customable date
+  - 05-08: Undefined
-  - 09: You don't need date you want space extension
+  - 09: You don't need date you want bytes space extension
+  -
  If ou are able to use NTP in your code, try to use it.